atar-axis/xpadneo/docs/TROUBLESHOOTING.md

 ### Gamepad Is Connected but Did not Rumble

-If the gamepad does connect but it doesn't rumble, then mosty probably the wrong driver is loaded, or the gamepad is quirky and doesn't fully support the protocol.
+If the gamepad does connect but it doesn't rumble, then most probably the wrong driver is loaded, or the gamepad is quirky and doesn't fully support the protocol.
 Your kernel may also be missing the `uhid` module which is needed by all Bluetooth LE devices for input capabilities because the bluez daemon will handle HID data in user-space.
 Most distributions include  `uhid` but if in doubt, ask your distribution kernel maintainers.